JeremiahKaren/35percent.github.io/_posts/2017-05-30-one-blackfriars-luxury-living-amid-the-housing-crisis.md

 ## Revolving doors

-If you are wondering how Berkeley manage to run such finely-managed rings around Southwark's planning office the answer is that they are well advised.
+If you are wondering how Berkeley manage to run such finely-managed rings around Southwark's planning office, the answer is that they are well advised.
 Berkeley employed [Four Communications](http://fourcommunications.com) to help with its planning application.
 Four Communications is [founded and run](http://35percent.org/2014-10-19-gamekeepers-turned-poachers/) by former Southwark (Labour) Council leader Jeremy Fraser and employs Southwark's former (Labour) Cabinet member for Regeneration, Steve Lancashire.
 Berkeley also employed Southwark's former Lib/Dem Cabinet member for Regeneration Catherine Bowman before she [set up shop](http://carvil-ventures.co.uk) with former Tory deputy leader Kim Humphries.
 Yet another example of Southwark's well-oiled and well-used [revolving door](http://35percent.org/revolving-doors) between the Council and the development industry.

 ![](http://35percent.org/img/revolvingdoorsob.jpg)
-*Former Council chiefs employed by Berkeley on its One Blackfriars scheme*
+*Three former Council chiefs on Berkeley's payroll*

 ## Crass marketing